 14 tips to help anglers share the space

-It costs us around £200 million a year to run the waterways, and boaters, anglers and canoeists all pay for the right to use them.
+It costs us around £200m a year to run the waterways, and boaters, anglers and canoeists all pay for the right to use them.
 Everyone needs to share the space considerately.
-Sadly, we still hear about a small minority of anglers whose behaviour causes problems.

 A recent quote from one of our concerned anglers: